Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 For the complete list of warning signs with good vs bad comparisons, see our SEO red flags guide.
 For the 12 questions to ask before signing with any agency, see our guide to choosing an SEO agency in Melbourne.

 Before you invest a dollar in SEO (or pay someone else to), run through this checklist.
 Be honest.
+It's the expanded version of our 30 minute SEO audit, which adds the how-to for each check; if Maps is your main game, score your local SEO readiness separately as well.

 Your website